 Other Important Info

 The Marshall Public Library is pleased to announce the return of the Reading and Riding Pass.
-The pass, which was discontinued last year, will begin on August 1st, 2010.
 Individuals age 18 and younger and those 60 and older with a valid library card can ride the bus to and from the Library for free.